-- 8. Check the page table entry's valid bit.
+- 7. Load the page table entry from memory; its address is four times the page table index plus the page table base address, which comes from the previous step. - 8.
+Check the page table entry's valid bit.
 If it is 0, then there is no page frame holding the page in question.
 Interrupt the processor with a page fault. - 9.
 On the other hand, if the valid bit is 1, the page table entry also contains the physical page frame number.
 Load the TLB and complete the memory access.

-This description, although somewhat simplified, shows the key feature of the IA-32 design: it has a compact page directory, with each entry covering a span of 4 MB.
-For the 4-MB regions that are entirely invalid, nothing further is stored.
+This description, although somewhat simplified, shows the key feature of the IA-32 design: it has a compact page directory, with each entry covering a span of 4 MiB.
+For the 4-MiB regions that are entirely invalid, nothing further is stored.
 For the regions containing valid pages, the page directory entry points to another compact structure containing the individual page table entries.

-The actual IA-32 design derives some additional advantages from having the page directory entries with their 4-MB spans:
+The actual IA-32 design derives some additional advantages from having the page directory entries with their 4-MiB spans:

-- Each page directory entry can optionally point directly to a single large 4-MB page frame, rather than pointing to a chunk of page table entries leading indirectly to 4-KB page frames, as I described.
+- Each page directory entry can optionally point directly to a single large 4-MiB page frame, rather than pointing to a chunk of page table entries leading indirectly to 4-KiB page frames, as I described.
 This option is controlled by a page-size bit in the page directory entry.
 By using this feature, the operating system can more efficiently provide the mapping information for large, contiguously allocated structures. - Each page directory entry contains permission bits, just like the page table entries do.
-Using this feature, the operating system can mark an entire 4-MB region of virtual address space as being read-only more quickly, because it doesn't need to set the read-only bits for each 4-KB page in the region.
+Using this feature, the operating system can mark an entire 4-MiB region of virtual address space as being read-only more quickly, because it doesn't need to set the read-only bits for each 4-KiB page in the region.
 The translation process outlined earlier is extended to check the permission bits at each level and signal a page fault interrupt if there is a permission violation at either level.